soberwp/controller/README.md

 #### Inheriting the Tree/Heirarchy;

-By default, each Controller overrides its template heirarchy depending on specificity.
+By default, each Controller overrides its template heirarchy depending on the specificity of the Controller (the same way WordPress templates work).

-You can inherit the Controllers in the heirarchy by implementing the Tree.
+You can inherit the data from less specific Controllers in the heirarchy by implementing the Tree.

 For example, the following `src/controllers/single.php` example will inherit methods from `src/controllers/singular.php`;